 The application for bankruptcy is required to be filled within a time span of three months from the date of receipt of the order in any of the aforesaid scenarios.
 On this note, the application for initiating the bankruptcy process may be filed by the creditor either solely or in consortium with other creditors or by the concerned debtor himself to the respective adjudicating authority.

 Application by Debtor

-The debtor may on voluntarily basis approach the concerned adjudicating authority for seeking bankruptcy order if it meets any of the aforesaid scenarios.
-In the case where the debtor is a firm then in such a state the application for bankruptcy may be filed by either of the partner of such firm.
+The debtor may on a voluntary basis approach the concerned adjudicating authority for seeking a bankruptcy order if it meets any of the aforesaid scenarios.
+In the case where the debtor is a firm then in such a state, the application for bankruptcy may be filed by either of the partners of such firm.
 The application as filed by the debtor shall be in the form as prescribed in the Code thereby incorporating within itself the prescribed annexures as are highlighted in the Code.
-During the course of making an application for obtaining bankruptcy order the debtor may also propose the name of an insolvency profession who shall on admission of application for bankruptcy act as bankruptcy trustee.
-It is crucial to note that once an application is filed for obtaining bankruptcy order then it cannot be withdrawn without the express permission of the concerned adjudicating authority.
+During the course of making an application for obtaining a bankruptcy order, the debtor may also propose the name of an insolvency professional who shall on the admission of application for bankruptcy act as bankruptcy trustee.
+It is crucial to note that once an application is filed for obtaining a bankruptcy order then it cannot be withdrawn without the express permission of the concerned adjudicating authority.

 Application by Creditor